-While we believe that our relevant subsidiaries currently have surplus and are not insolvent, there can be no assurance that these subsidiaries will be permitted to make distributions in the future in compliance with these restrictions in amounts needed to service our indebtedness.
-Our direct or indirect subsidiaries include the borrowers and guarantors under the Charter Operating credit facilities.
-Several of our subsidiaries are also obligors and guarantors under other senior high yield notes.
-As of December 31, 2006, our total debt was approximately \$18.7 billion, of which approximately \$17.7 billion was structurally senior to the Charter Holdings notes.
+There can be no assurance that our subsidiary will be permitted to make distributions in the future in compliance with these restrictions in amounts needed to service our indebtedness and the indebtedness of our parent companies.
+Our direct subsidiary is the borrower and guarantor under the Charter Operating credit facilities.
+Charter Operating is also an obligor and guarantor under other senior high yield notes.
+As of December 31, 2006, our total debt was approximately \$8.6 billion, of which approximately \$7.3 billion was structurally senior to the CCO Holdings notes.